-- Preheat the oven to 325 degrees F. Line 3 to 4 baking sheets with parchment paper.
+- Preheat the oven to 325°F. Line 2 baking sheets with parchment paper.

-- Sift together flour, baking soda, cinnamon, and salt.
+- Stir together flour, baking soda, cinnamon, and salt in a mixing bowl.

 - Remove the bowl from the mixer and use a rubber spatula to finish mixing the ingredients until thoroughly combined.

 - Using a small 1 ½-tablespoon capacity ice cream/cookie scoop (#40 size), portion cookies onto prepared cookie sheets, spacing them about 2 inches apart.

 - Bake on top and center racks of the oven for 18 to 22 minutes, switching the sheets from top to bottom and front to back halfway through baking time, until cookies are lightly golden brown around the edges.

 - Remove from the oven and cool to room temperature on the baking sheets, about 30 minutes.
 Store in a tightly sealed plastic container for several days at room temperature.